 Rural India Livelihoods Project

-Launched in 2011, the National Rural Livelihoods Mission (NRLM) aims to link the rural poor in India to sustainable livelihood opportunities and financial services.
-In collaboration with the Ministry of Rural Development and the Bill & Melinda Gates Foundation, 3ie is working to generate rigorous evidence on the impacts of this large-scale program on livelihood promotion and social mobilization.
+Launched in 2011, India’s Deendayal Antyodaya Yojana-National Rural Livelihoods Mission (DAY-NRLM) links the rural poor to sustainable livelihood opportunities and financial services.
+In collaboration with the Ministry of Rural Development, Gates Foundation and World Bank, 3ie has been generating rigorous evidence on the impacts of this large-scale program on livelihood promotion and social mobilization.
+A major focus of our research has been understanding the program’s impact on women’s income, assets and decision-making.

 Overview